technikhil314/angular-components/README.md

 # Responsive CSS

-If you are using bootstrap.css then just include the following styling in your code
+If you are using bootstrap.css then just include the following styling in your code if you do not want to include whole bootstrap.css then include [this css](https://raw.githubusercontent.com/nikhil-001mehta/angular-2-daterangepicker/master/daterangepicker-component.css) in your code.
 ```html
 <style>
         .daterangepicker {